There is no denying that taste and preference are subjective and that everyone has their take on what is aesthetically pleasing and what isn’t.

 They will definitely reach out to you, but that would be through the search results – a low grade for the site on the SERP (search engine result page) to be more precise.

-In layman’s term, your website won’t get much traffic from Google because your site is not ranking or does not appear on the first couple of pages of its search results – for keywords that are highly related to your industry
+In layman’s terms, your website won’t get much traffic from Google because your site is not ranking or does not appear on the first couple of pages of its search results – for keywords that are highly related to your industry

 Like what we said earlier, Google, as well as other search engines are concerned about the browsing experience of their users.

-And if navigating your site does not make for positive user experience, then why would they want to help boost your online presence?
+And if navigating your site does not make for a positive user experience, then why would they want to help boost your online presence?